Our Facilities at Walton Hall Academy

 Located in the Key Stage 4 block, we have a superb motor vehicle workshop with a car ramp, wheel changing and balancing facilities, a green powered racing car and many quad and motorbikes.
 These facilities and equipment are fully utilised throughout our KS4 and 5 vocational option curriculum where students complete courses in Motor Vehicle Road Control, Motor Vehicle maintenance, checking and maintaining a cars tyre pressure and tread depth and identification of external and internal car parts.

 Utilising our amazing grounds, we have established a forest school area and deliver the subject across key stage 3 and in residence.
 A forest school curriculum helps to develop communication and interaction skills, social, emotional and mental health, team work and co-operation skills.
 We are able to extend this opportunity in key stages 4 and 5 for students with a particular interest in this area who work alongside our coppicing expert on a social forestry programme.

-Sensory Room and Sensory walk
+Sensory Rooms and Sensory Garden

 Media and Recording Studio

-Media and music technology are popular vocational options for students at Key Stage 4 and 5 and we therefore have a bespoke media room and a professional recording studio for student use and band practice located within the Old Hall.
+Media and music technology are popular vocational options for students in Key Stage 4 and 5 and we therefore have a bespoke media room and a professional recording studio for student use and band practice located within the Old Hall.
 Students use these facilities and the software available to produce films and animations and to produce and record music to evidence their learning.